Why Neuter Your Dog? Why Spay? Why Tattoo?

 Why Spay Your Dog

-Having your female dog’s ovaries and uterus removed can prevent her from longing for a mate while she is in heat.
-It will eliminate her from going into heat and leaving spots of blood around your home.
+Removing the female dog’s ovaries and uterus prevents her from longing for a mate while she is in heat.
+It also will eliminate her from going into heat and leaving spots of blood around your home.
 But most importantly it will prevent pregnancy.
 Spaying also decreases the chances of getting cancer and infections in her reproductive and urinary organs.
-These are all benefits worth considering when deciding if you should spay your dog.
+These are benefits worth considering when deciding if you should spay your dog.

 Why Do Dogs Get Tattoos?

-After dog’s are neutered, the vet tattoos the dog with either a blue or green colored line.
-The line will be located right near the scar from surgery to remove the dog’s testicles.
+What is that green tattoo on dogs?
+Well, the vet usually tattoos the dog with either a blue or green colored line.
+The line is located near the scar from surgery to remove the dog’s testicles.
 Wondering why a dog needs to get marked after being neutered?
 It’s not always easy to know if a dog has been neutered.
 A scar is a tell tale sign of a surgery but the scar will fade over time.
-Even before a dog has been neutered, their testicles aren’t always visible.
+Before a dog is neutered, their testicles aren’t always visible.
 Testicles are only visible on some dogs.
 And for females you can’t see from the exterior whether or not they have their ovaries and uterus.
-Knowing whether or not a dog has been spayed or neutered is important for the future health of your dog.
-Vets should always know the history of your dog before performing surgery or giving a medical diagnosis.
+You should know whether a dog has been spayed or neutered.
+It is important for the future health of your dog.
+Vets should always know the history of your dog before performing surgery or providing a medical diagnosis.

 Benefits of Having Your Dog Tattooed

 If your dog is ill and having symptoms of a certain type of disease like cancer, your vet will be able to rule out certain areas of the body that could be carrying the disease.
 Testicles are often a prime location for cancer in male dogs.
 For the overall health of your dog, your vet should always know your dog’s full medical history.
 This includes a surgery to spay or neuter.